sarpt/argrep/README.md

 ### arguments

-- `-r, --r` : regex for `grep` and its variants.
-It's mandatory to provide it.
+- `-e, --e` : (list) regex pattern for `grep` and its variants.
+It's mandatory to provide at least one.
 - `-i, --i` : input file.
 Mandatory, unless unnamed arguments before `--` provided.
 Ignored when unnamed arguments before `--` provided.
-- `--pr` : (list) path regexes.
+- `--pe` : (list) path regexe patterns.
 Accepts JS regexp patterns.
-- `--fr` : (list) filename regexes.
+- `--fe` : (list) filename regexe patterns.
 Accepts JS regexp patterns.
 - `-v` : verbose logging. `false` by default.
 - `--ignore-invalid-regex` : do not exit when invalid regex pattern encountered.
   Invalid regexes are ignored, but correct ones are tested. `false` by default.
-- `--er` : (list) extension regexes.
+- `--ee` : (list) extension regexe patterns.
 Accepts JS regexp patterns.
 - `--libarchive`: path to libarchive library.
 When not provided, `/usr/lib/libarchive.so` is used by default.
 - `--libmagic`: path to libmagic library.
 When not provided,